IX. Residential Living

 The Board of Visitors of the College of William & Mary and the RBC President maintain authority to establish additional policies, rules, and regulations, which shall be applicable upon their effective date and operate continually unless otherwise stated.
 Further, RBC reserves the right to make reasonable modifications to this Student Handbook and the housing and food service agreement to ensure personal safety or protection of property, or for other reasonable purposes, provided reasonable advance notice is given.
 Residential students should review the housing and food service agreement in conjunction with the residential living portion of the Student Handbook.

-On-campus housing priority is first given to currently housed, full-time students.
+On-campus housing priority is given first to currently housed, full-time students.
 Full-time students who live outside of a 30-mile radius from the college and who have at minimum a 3.0 cumulative GPA also receive priority.
-Students whose GPA falls below a 2.0 may be required to vacate the residence hall.
+Students whose GPAs fall below a 2.0 may be required to vacate the residence hall.
 Students on academic suspension are not authorized to live in the residence halls.
 Unauthorized persons are not allowed to reside in any suite or individual room.
 Violators will be fined and/or charged with trespassing.

 Housing preference is given to full-time students.
 Part-time students who request on-campus housing will be contacted in the event space becomes available.
 If full-time students drop below full-time status, they will be required to add the requisite number of courses to achieve full-time status in order to remain living in campus housing.
 Full-time status is 12 or more credit hours.
 Full-time students are permitted to request a one-time waiver of the full-time requirement if they need to drop below 12 credit hours without dropping below 9 credit hours during any given semester.
 Full-time students who drop below 9 credit hours will not be permitted to remain in campus housing.
 (The one-time waiver is only good for dropping below 12 credit hours without dropping below 9 credit hours, and can only be used once during a student’s stay at Richard Bland College.)